Last Updated on December 13, 2022

 The game ends when the graveyard is full or the village chronicle is full.
 Is your family full of useless louts that caroused and quickly died, letting time leave them in obscurity?
 Or is your family from a long line of respected merchants or politicians in the city, their names held up as paragons of virtue?

-Very rarely do I feel an emotional attachment to a meeple, but Village manages to do this.
+Very rarely do I feel an emotional attachment to a meeple, but My Village manages to do this.
 It’s an endearing, heartwarming game that you can’t help but love.

 Hard-to-pronounce-name and unassuming box art aside, Anachrony is a visually gorgeous worker placement game that tackles an incredibly difficult concept well: time travel.

 The world is hit by a massive meteor that nearly destroys humanity in a single night.
-With the destruction comes the means of salvation.
+With destruction comes the means of salvation.
 Hidden within the meteor is a new element, neutronium, that has properties that allow for time travel.

 As humanity rebuilt itself, the survivors found themselves gathering around 4 distinct ideologies: Dominance, Harmony, Progress, and Salvation.
-Now, scientists have discovered that a second meteor is hurtling towards the Earth and time is running out.
+Now, scientists have discovered that a second meteor is hurtling toward the Earth and time is running out.

 Time Travel Mechanic